 How can I prepare for a first appointment with a prescriber?

-You may wish to consider the following suggestions for preparing yourself for a first appointment with a prescriber:
+You may find the following suggestions helpful to prepare for your first appointment with a prescriber:

-Gather information beforehand about your medical history.
+- Gather information about your medical history.
 Be familiar with and ready to share your history of prior diagnoses, symptoms, and medications (including any side effects).
 If you need assistance getting this information together, your previous medical provider or your pharmacist can help.
-If available to you, have some information about family medical history to share.
+It’s also helpful to have information about your family medical history.

-Make a few notes about what you’ve been experiencing.
-Consider reflecting on the reasons you are seeking mental health support and write down some thoughts about what you want from your recovery journey and symptoms you’ve been experiencing.
+- Make a few notes about what you’ve been experiencing.
+Note down the symptoms you have, why you are seeking mental health treatment, and what recovery looks like to you.
 A few examples of concerns that might help your prescriber understand you better include:

 - “I feel sad all the time.
 I cry nearly every day.”